fcarvalhopacheco/HOW2/1.macos_catalina_setup/myOSsetup.md

     # you should see
     >YOUR NAME OR NICKNAME HERE-LOCAL
     ```

-* Set your commit email [source](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address)

-* Setting your commit email address in Git
+* Setting your commit email address in Git [source](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address)

     ```sh
     # On Terminal,